 The buyer must pay stamp duty within 30 days of signing the contract, as follows:

-One copy of the contract of sale must be registered with the land registry.
+One copy of the contract of sale must be registered with the land registry within 6 months.
 This vital procedure protects the buyer, by ensuring that the property cannot be sold to anyone else or used as collateral by the vendor for a new mortgage / loan.

 When the asset title deed is available for transfer and your lawyer will inform you accordingly.
 Lawyers can effect the asset transfer on your behalf pursuant to a power of attorney.